Navigation » List of Schools » International College of Health Sciences » Nursing » Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 26

 Question #1

-A The dose will be unchanged.
+A The medication will be stopped.

 B The dose will be increased.